spiketools/spiketools/doc/reference.rst

 Reference
 ~~~~~~~~~

-If you use this method, and/or want to refer to our approach, examples, and discussion points, please cite the Github repository.
+If you use this module please cite the Github repository.